-- Restore order if the pupil is being unreasonably disruptive - Maintain the safety of all children

-- Allow the disruptive pupil to continue their learning in a managed environment - Allow the disruptive pupil to regain calm in a safe space
+- Restore order if the pupil is being unreasonably disruptive - Maintain the safety of all children - Allow the disruptive pupil to continue their learning in a managed environment - Allow the disruptive pupil to regain calm in a safe space the explicit agreement of the Executive Headteacher.

-Children who have been removed from the classroom are supervised by SLT in most cases, and will be removed for a maximum of a day.
-Children will not be removed from classrooms for prolonged periods of time without the explicit agreement of the Executive Headteacher.
 Parents will be asked to attend a meeting with a member of SLT where a behaviour contract will be drawn up.
 The school will consider what support is needed to help a pupil successfully reintegrate into the classroom and meet the expected standards of behaviour.